kelvins/functional-programming-in-scala/README.md

 ### Impure Functions are Needed

-Even understanding the importance of pure functions, if we stop to think about it, it's practically impossible to create a useful application without reading or writing to the "outside world".
+Even understanding the importance of pure functions, when stopping to think about it, it's practically impossible to create a useful application without reading or writing to the "outside world".
 So, here's the following recommendation from the Scala documentation:

 > Write the core of your application using pure functions, and then write an impure “wrapper” around that core to interact with the outside world.